Land of the Ancestors

 • Maintain the integrity of cultural sites and the natural beauty within Thaidene Nëné.

-• Monitor and document visitor activity, cultural features, and environmental/wildlife values.
+• Monitor and document visitor activity, cultural features, and the land and wildlife.

 • Transmit cultural and scientific knowledge to younger generations.